wchiquito/jj-for-everyone.github.io/src/introduction.md

 - **Jujutsu is compatible with Git.**
   You're not actually losing _anything_ by using Jujutsu.
   You can work with it on any existing project that uses Git for version control without issues.
+  Tools that integrate with Git mostly work just as well with Jujutsu.

 - **Jujutsu is easier to learn than Git.**
   (That is, assuming I did a decent job writing this tutorial.)